ajlamarc/tome-db/DESIGN.md

 `our`:  any desk on our ship can operate.

-`all`:  any desk on any ship can operate.
+`any`:  anyone on the network can operate.

+`unset`: for nested values only.
+Uses the global store's permissions.
+Stored as a reference (global changes will impact these).

 future: more granularity - ability to provide a list of desks, and/or a list of ships.